-We will use meaningful ways of measuring all aspects of progress, including communication, social skills, physical development, resilience and independence.
+We will use meaningful ways of measuring all aspects of progress, including communication, social skills, physical development, resilience, and independence.
 We will have the same high expectations of all pupils.
-However, this should account for the amount of effort the pupil puts in as well as the outcomes achieved.
+However, this should account for effort the pupil puts in, as well as the outcomes achieved.